Frequently asked questions

 Boys (born AFTER 1st September 2006):

-Your son was 12 to 13 years old when boys were added to the HPV vaccination programme (1st September 2019).
-They will be able to receive the HPV vaccine on the NHS up until their 25th birthday.
+You/my son was/were 12 to 13 years old when boys were added to the HPV vaccination programme (1st September 2019).
+You/they will be able to receive vaccination under the NHS National Immunisation Programme up until your/their 25th birthday.

 Girls/women (born AFTER 1st September 1991):

-Your daughter was eligible for HPV vaccination when the HPV vaccination programme was introduced in 2008.
-They will be able to receive the HPV vaccine on the NHS up until their 25th birthday.
+You/your daughter was/were eligible for HPV vaccination when the HPV vaccination programme was introduced in 2008.
+You/they will be able to receive vaccination under the NHS National Immunisation Programme up until your/their 25th birthday.

 Not eligible for the NHS NIP: